 This is perhaps the most common form of face-to-face interpreting, and used in small formal and informal meetings.
 The interpreter waits for a suitable break before interpreting for the audience.
 Generally consecutive interpreting is required for more accurate communication.

 A liaison interpreter can behave almost as an assistant, helping clients to navigate while they are traveling on business or private trips.
 Our language interpretation services may accompany clients to a single meeting or to a handful of meetings.
 Escort/travel interpreters often act as cultural liaisons.

-Our Chinese interpreting team consists of trained Chinese interpreters certified by the authoritative organizations such as AIIC, NAATI and CATTI.
+Our Chinese interpreting team consists of trained Mandarin interpreters certified by the authoritative organizations such as AIIC, NAATI and CATTI.
 Each of our customer accounts has its own Project Manager who closely supervises the whole process.
 That’s why you can be sure that every specific requirement is taken into account.

 We understand that the outcome of a conference/business meeting/travel experience greatly depends on the quality of message conveyed through interpreting.
 To eliminate any misunderstanding we provide only highly qualified and experienced Chinese interpreters with professional certifications.
 All of them go through a strict selection process and training in their respective field.
-We believe that our Chinese interpreters are able to make a difference and provide a valuable assistance in any given settings.
+We believe that our professional interpreters are able to make a difference and provide a valuable assistance in any given settings.
 Still in doubt?
 Check out our Chinese interpreting services cases!